Power Ultrasound for Water-in-Diesel Emulsions

 The ultrasonic blending technology is an inline process, which can be easily retrofitted at existing engines.
 The engine itself requires no modifications.

-The Ultrasound Emulsion Technology
+Ultrasound-Driven Emulsion Technology

 The ultrasonic emulsification technology is based on cavitation and high shear mixing.
 High intense ultrasound waves are coupled into the liquid medium (fuel-water mixture) and create droplet sizes in the nano range and allow to produce two-phase water-in-oil emulsions and three-phase oil-in-water-in-oil emulsions.